 Her story isn’t unique.
 We all want to feel like we have choices.
 We all want to feel normal, safe and supported.
 We all want to feel like we have a say.

 To me, trauma conscious yoga is a lot about leaning more into yin, gentle energy, regardless of whether you teach a restorative class, a hatha class, or a flow class.
 Most of us spend many of our days in more yang, active energy, meaning we’re busy pushing, going, and doing (which is definitely still needed).
 But if we can let our yoga practice be a soft, loving expression of nourishing, healing energy and a practice of presence and breath, rather than using it to lead our students into specific shapes and cultivating an unsatisfied energy chasing the next thing, we can create a deep container for healing.

 You may not incorporate all of these methods into your classes.
 But I invite you to ask yourself how you can create a more non-judgmental, healing space for your students to have their own experience and cultivate deep listening to their own bodies.

-Comment below and share your thoughts!
+Comment below and share your thoughts about yoga and trauma!

 Is teaching trauma conscious yoga important to you?
 What do you incorporate into your classes to make sure they are safe and healing for all students?